 - Sexual difficulties

-Prediabetes is when your blood sugar levels are higher than normal but lower than the diabetes level.
+Prediabetes is a condition in which your blood sugar levels are higher than normal but lower than the diabetes level.
 Few lifestyle changes can save you from life-long problems.
 The symptoms of type 1 diabetes develop more rapidly than people suffering from type 2 diabetes.

 Here are some of the side effects of diabetes:

-UTI-burning and painful sensation while urinating, cloudy urine and blood in the urine are the symptoms- and it can happen to any woman.
-This is one of the most common side effects of diabetes, those with diabetes have a higher risk of developing it.
-If you have UTI, you should immediately consult a doctor, as there is a greater chance of it becoming a much more severe kidney problem.
+UTI-burning and painful sensation while urinating, cloudy urine and blood in the urine, are the symptoms- and it can happen to any woman, but those with diabetes have a higher risk of developing it.
+If you have UTI, you should immediately consult a doctor, as there is a greater chance of it turning into much severe kidney problems.

-Side effects of diabetes affects women who have a family history of prediabetes or diabetes have a greater chance of having PCOS, which causes irregular menstruation, infertility and a lot of other related symptoms.
+Those women who have a family history, prediabetes or diabetes have a greater chance of having PCOS, which causes irregular menstruation, infertility and a lot of other related symptoms.

-Menopause can increase a woman’s chances of having diabetes, or those already diagnosed with hyperglycemia can have the symptoms of menopause manifold.
-Also, a change in hormone levels can erode the blood sugar level.
+Menopause can increase a woman’s chances of having diabetes or those who are already diagnosed with hyperglycemia, can have the symptoms of menopause manifold.
+Also, a change in the levels of the hormone can make the blood sugar level erratic.

-The side effects of diabetes are more prone in women and diabetic women have twice the chance of having cardiac problems compared to men.
-Heart attacks and strokes are extremely common due to the narrowing of blood vessels because of inflammation.
+Diabetic women have twice the chance of having cardiac problems as compared to men.
+Heart attack, strokes are extremely common due to the narrowing of blood vessels because of inflammation.
 Lower survival rates and poorer quality of life post-cardiac problems are common among females.

-Nerve damage is the common side effects of diabetes in people, which leads to tingling sensations in the hands and feet.
+Nerve damage is common for people suffering from diabetes, and it can lead to tingling sensations in hands and feet.
 It also makes sex painful and difficult as there is a loss of sensation down there.

-Vaginal dryness, fatigue, and pain in the vagina make a woman lose interest in having intercourse.
+Vaginal dryness, fatigue, and pain in the vagina makes a woman lose interest in having intercourse.
 Many women complain of not climaxing.

 Dental thrush is one of the earliest symptoms of diabetes.
-You might notice white patches inside the mouth, redness, trouble eating and swallowing, and swollen gum.
+You might notice white patches inside the mouth, redness, and trouble in eating and swallowing along with swollen gum.

 Gestational Diabetes

-The body needs to produce increased glucose to sustain the growing fetus when a woman is pregnant.
+The body needs to produce an increased quantity of glucose to sustain the growing fetus when a woman is pregnant.
 About 10% of women develop a case of gestational diabetes.
-Often this kind of diabetes ceases after delivery, but it also increases the chance of developing type 2 diabetes later in life.
+Often this kind of diabetes ceases after delivery but it also increases the chance of developing type 2 diabetes later in life.

-Women who are above the age of 25 are obese, have a predisposition to diabetes, and have any of the other risk factors for type 2 diabetes.
+Women who are above the age of 25, are obese, have a predisposition to diabetes, and have any of the other risk factors for type 2 diabetes.
 Since the symptoms of pregnancy and diabetes are the same, it is often easy to remain undiagnosed.
-The problems that may arise when a pregnant mother has gestational diabetes are:
+The problems that may arise when an expectant mother has gestational diabetes are:

 - Increased chance of having a C-section